hamurcuabi/GenericRCV/README.md

 ```

  ```
- I am strongly recommended to you looking for sample project.
+ I am strongly recommending to you looking for sample project.
 It is basic and understable
   ```

   ![GenericRCV Demo](https://media.giphy.com/media/f5uoUMtt3znuc7PHQ9/giphy.gif)